Thursday, May 21, 2009

 I have been wondering at the power stories hold.

 Stories are a part of everybody's lives.
-I, too, have had my fair share of stories - both consumption and production.
-From the stories my mother would read in the newspaper supplements and tell me those before going to bed, to the fictions i have guzzled, to the movies i've watched, to the funny anecdotes that are repeated ever so often, and the stuff i've read and written in blogs.
+I, too, have had my fair share of stories - both consuming them and creating them.
+From the stories my mother would read in the newspaper supplements and tell me going to bed, to the fictions i have guzzled, to the movies i've watched, to the funny anecdotes that are repeated ever so often, and the stuff i've read and written in blogs.
 There is nothing new about stories.

 Yet, they are so fascinating.
-Recently, i have been wondering and am at the power of these stories.
-Stories home reality like nothing else does, even if it is just imagined fiction.
+Recently, i have been wondering at the power stories hold.
+Stories bring home reality like nothing else does, even if it is just imagined fiction.
 I amazed at the way a human being can connect to the life and experiences of another person, in another situation, in another world altogether.

 I am sure there are a number of rational explanations as to why it happens, but that still does not diminish the wonder of it all.